The Sims Medieval

-The Sims Medieval is a life simulation video game that was released in March 2011 by Electronic Arts for Microsoft Windows and Mac OS X, and on September 22, 2011 for iOS, as part of The Sims series.
-It was also made available for Windows Phone on March 26, 2013.
+The Sims Medieval is a life simulation game that was released in March 2011 by Electronic Arts for Microsoft Windows and Mac OS X as part of The Sims series.
+Mobile versions were released on September 22, 2011 for iOS, Java (J2ME), and also for Windows Phone on March 26, 2013.
+It is not available on Mac OS Catalina or above.
 Set in medieval times, it allows the player to build a kingdom through quest-driven gameplay.
 During presentation at E3 2010, a pre-order exclusive Limited Edition was also available.

 Gameplay

 Main gameplay and objectives

-The Sims Medieval is a life-simulation game with action-adventure elements.
-The storyline of the game is to build a successful kingdom by fulfilling the player's "Kingdom Ambition," which the player chooses at the start of the game.
-Once an ambition has been completed, the play will unlock new ambitions for future playthroughs as well as unlocking freeplay for that specific kingdom.

-The major difference in the gameplay is that the game is quest-driven.
+The Sims Medieval is a life-simulation game with action-adventure elements, having a more role-playing video game tone than past Sims games.
+The storyline of the game is to build a successful kingdom by fulfilling the player's "Kingdom Ambition", which the player chooses at the start of the game.
+Once an ambition has been completed, the player will unlock new ambitions for future playthroughs as well as unlocking freeplay for that specific kingdom.
+The major difference in gameplay from previous installations is a quest-driven system.
 With the game stopped, the player has to choose a quest (quests are required to fulfill said kingdom ambition), and then choose which hero Sim they want to use.

-A player can create Hero Sims to control, each one having a profession (monarch, knight, merchant, etc.).
+A player can create Hero Sims to control, each one having a profession (monarch, knight, merchant, and the like).
 The character creation, simulation, and architectural aspects are significantly reduced and altered to enforce a sharper focus on role-playing-style gameplay.
 For example, players are able to customize the aesthetics and layout of building interiors, but unable to alter the basic structure and shape of buildings.

 With the quest and the Hero Sim(s) selected, the game un-pauses and the player is able to control the chosen Hero Sim(s) during the quest.
 When the quest is completed, another quest must be selected and another choice of Hero Sim(s) must be made.
 During quests other non-controlled Sims (even the Heroes created by the player) live in the kingdom, and will continue their life while the quest is going on, like in the story progression feature in The Sims 3.
 In an interview with GameSpot, senior producer Rachel Bernstein stated that the game will be more dangerous for Sims, with death and failure a possibility during the game's quests.
 Listed dangers included low focus on quests, plague, peasant revolts, wildlife, poisons, duels, and more.
 Players earn ratings at the end of the game depending on their performance.
 Players may also reach "Quest Failed" screens if they do not complete a predefined goal in a predetermined amount of time.